 Freelancer auto bidding reverses the constraint.
 Instead of you hunting for projects, the tool monitors the feed continuously and flags or bids on ones that match your configured criteria.
 Instead of writing each proposal from scratch, an AI engine reads the project description and generates a tailored response based on your skills, experience, and the client's requirements.

 The core advantage is coverage.
-An auto bidder does not sleep, does not fatigue, and does not skip projects because the description looks long.
+An auto bidder doesn't sleep, doesn't fatigue, and doesn't skip projects because the description looks long.
 It evaluates every new project against your filters the moment it appears, and if the project passes your quality thresholds, it places a bid within your configured time window.
 For freelancers who work across timezones or have client work during the day, this alone can be the difference between bidding on 15 projects a week and bidding on 150.

-The trade-off is that you are not reading every project yourself.
+The trade-off is that you're not reading every project yourself.
 You rely on your filter configuration and the AI's judgment to make good decisions.
-If your filters are loose — accepting any project with "WordPress" in the title — you will bid on WordPress plugin development, theme customization, security audits, and content writing with equal enthusiasm, regardless of whether you are qualified for all of them.
+If your filters are loose (accepting any project with "WordPress" in the title), you'll bid on plugin development, theme customization, security audits, and content writing with equal enthusiasm, regardless of whether you're qualified for all of them.
 Filter quality determines automated bidding quality.
+That's probably the most underappreciated part of the whole setup.

 Neither Approach Dominates Every Dimension